mohansun/drools-dev2/README.md

-Maven project for Drool development
+Maven project for Drools development

 to run: